 Changing your preferences

 We want to make sure that you are happy with the ways in which we hold and use your personal data.
 If at any time you wish to check, update or amend your personal data or preferences, please contact email us at firstname.lastname@example.org.
-Please also see paragraph 7 for details of how to disable cookies in use on the Website.
+Please see paragraph 8 for details of how to disable cookies in use on the Website.

 Security measures and possibility of international transfer

 Brecher is registered in accordance with and seeks to comply with the Act.
 We follow appropriate security procedures in the storage and disclosure of personal data so as to prevent unauthorised access by third parties.
 We also require those parties to whom we transfer personal data to comply with the same.
-However, the Internet is not a totally secure medium and you acknowledge and agree that Brecher shall not be responsible for any unauthorised use, distribution, damage or destruction of personal data, except to the extent we are required to accept such responsibility by the Act.
+However, the Internet is not a totally secure medium and you acknowledge and agree that Brecher shall not be responsible for any unauthorised use, distribution, damage or destruction of personal data, except to the extent we are required to accept such responsibility law.

 Please note that we may sometimes transfer your personal data to countries outside the European Economic Area (“EEA”) that may not have the same level of protection as countries within the EEA.
 If we intend to do this, then, where practical and appropriate, before doing so we will put contractual arrangements in place to ensure the adequate protection of your data and we shall endeavour to ensure that any such contractual arrangements comply with the standards required by the Information Commissioner.